vmalloc/dwight/README.md

 If the value is None, Dwight will attempt to fetch the uid from the `SUDO_UID`/`SUDO_GID` environment variables.
 If the variable does not exist, the command will run as root.

+## NUM_LOOP_DEVICES

+This optional variable controls the amount of loop devices to ensure before `chroot`ing.
+If it is set, and no hard limit is configured for number of loop devices, `dwight` will ensure this number of loop devices exists in `/dev`.

 # Known Issues

 * Currently including a single git/hg repository multiple times with different commits/branches/tags will cause separate copies of the repository in the cache